 Born on January 27, 1965, Jack Ceppetelli was raised in East Windsor, CT.
 He attended East Windsor High School, class of 1983 and played baseball at Assumption College for four years.
 Ceppetelli competed in his first GHTBL season in 1985 and returned in 1991 as a pitcher.
 He also pitched for s years in the Tri-County Baseball League in Massachusetts.
 Ceppetelli earned GHTBL’s Most Valuable Playoff Pitcher in 1999.
 He has been manager of the Vernon Orioles since 2001, winning twelve league titles in the last 20 years.
 In 2003, he was inducted into the East Windsor High School Hall of Fame.
 Ceppetelli lives in South Windsor, CT, is a tax accountant and certified CPA.

 Born on August 11, 1943, in Hartford, CT.
-Abbruzzese is the longest serving GHTBL manager in history.
+Tom Abbruzzese is the longest serving manager in GHTBL history.
 He is a graduate of Wethersfield High School and Fairfield University (1965).
-Abbruzzese Coached Junior. and Senior Division Jaycee Courant League from 1971 to 1978.
-He entered his first team, Society for Savings, into the GHTBL in the summer of 1976.
-The same uninterrupted franchise has gone by Bank Boston Bank and then People’s United Bank until present day.
-Teams managed in both leagues have won multiple regular season and playoff championships.
-He earned a Doctorate of Education from the University of Connecticut (1996).
+Abbruzzese coached the Junior and Senior Division of the Jaycee Courant League from 1971 to 1978.
+He entered his first twilight team, Society for Savings, into the GHTBL in the summer of 1976.
+Abbruzzese’s franchise was also sponsored by Bank Boston Bank and then became People’s United Bank in the summer of 2000.
+His franchise has amassed 15 Regular Season Titles and Playoff Championships.
+Abbruzzese earned a Doctorate of Education from the University of Connecticut (1996).
 His current profession is as Director of Adult Education, in Newington, CT.
-Previously he was a Vice Principal of Ledyard High School Ledyard High School (1974-1995) and before that, Recreation Leader for the City of Hartford (1963-1976), According to Abbruzzese, he’s, “thankful not only for the outstanding players I have had the privilege of coaching and continue to have, but most importantly for their exceptional character as well.
+Previously he was a Vice Principal of Ledyard High School Ledyard High School (1974-1995) and before that, Recreation Leader for the City of Hartford (1963-1976), According to Abbruzzese, he is, “thankful not only for the outstanding players I have had the privilege of coaching and continue to have, but most importantly for their exceptional character as well.
 These two qualities are the ingredients for success.”
 Abbruzzese resides in Wethersfield, CT.